azizkhanp/interview-questions/README.md

 3. we are unable to unmount the file system.
 What are the reasons behind it
 #ur in the same dir
 #some users are using files in dir
-#some files are open in dir
+#some files are open in dir (lsof +D /path/to/your/directory)
 4. what could be the reason if the server takes more time after reboot?
+   Hardware issue / Service start delay / N/W issue / Filesystem checks / Resources issue
 5. we're trying to create the file under any partition but we're getting a permission denied alert. what could be the reason? however, no space issue and no permission issue
 #may be inode